ibm-cloud-docs/EventStreams/eventstreams149.md

 {: codeblock}

 ## Step 5.
-Manage connectors
+Validate Kafka Connect is running
 {: #step5_manage_connectors}

-To manage connectors, port forward to the kafkaconnect-service Service on port 8083.
+To validate that Kafka Connect is running, port forward to the kafkaconnect-service Service on port 8083.
 For example:

 ```
 kubectl port-forward service/kafkaconnect-service 8083